Graph-Native Normalization: Evaluation

-Although scenario $S_\text{No-1}$ could technically also be covered by~\cite{skavantzos_third_2025}, it is not considered due to a subtle difference in the understanding of keys. \citet{skavantzos_third_2025} consider keys in the form of \acp{guc} as dependencies that determine all property values of a node, which is what we covered by $S_\text{No-2}$.
-In contrast, as shown by $S_\text{No-1}$, we treat keys as dependencies that determine a node's identity, which then in turn determines all properties (cf. structurally implied dependencies, \Cref{sec:dependency}).
-As discussed in \Cref{sec:native-property-graph-normal-forms}, such key dependencies do not lead to redundancies, and hence, there is no need to perform a transformation based on them.
-In turn, this then results in a smaller -- yet normalized -- graph.
-This difference in the treatment of keys can be observed when comparing the per-graph metric results of $S_\text{No-1}$ and $S_\text{No-2}$.
-While scenario $S_\text{No-3}$ is also mentioned in \cite{skavantzos_third_2025}, no results are provided for it, hence there is no comparison for $S_\text{No-3}$ in \Cref{tab:eval-rel-work}.
+Scenario $S_\text{No-1}$ could in principle be covered by~\cite{skavantzos_third_2025}, but is omitted due to a subtle difference in the treatment of keys. \edbtarxiv{In \cite{skavantzos_third_2025}, \acp{guc} are treated}{\citet{skavantzos_third_2025} treat \acp{guc}} as dependencies that determine all property values of a node ($S_\text{No-2}$), whereas we treat keys as dependencies that determine a node's identity, which in turn determines its properties (cf. structurally implied dependencies, \Cref{sec:dependency}).
+As discussed in \Cref{sec:native-property-graph-normal-forms}, such key dependencies do not cause redundancies and require no transformation, yielding a smaller -- yet normalized -- graph (visible when comparing $S_\text{No-1}$ and $S_\text{No-2}$).
+Scenario $S_\text{No-3}$ is mentioned in~\cite{skavantzos_third_2025} but without results, so it is excluded from \Cref{tab:eval-rel-work}.